-Applicants who are aggrieved by a decision made by the City as a result of an internal review of decision have a right to have the decision reviewed by the Office of the Information Commissioner.
+Applicants who do not agree with a decision made by the City as a result of an internal review have a right to have the decision reviewed by the Office of the Information Commissioner.
 Applicants should contact the Office of the Information Commissioner for details regarding this process including timelines, how to submit an application and further information. http://oic.wa.gov.au/

-This document is available in alternative formats upon reques t
+This document is available in alternate formats upon request.